 The second surviving gathering has one bifolio and five folios.
-In contrast to the first gathering, the drawings in this booklet seem to be organized around certain edifices.
-For example, the Temple of Vesta at Tivoli is represented in elevation, plan, and has a separate sheet dedicated to rendering details including a window, cornice, and a column.
-A similar pattern follows the representation of what resembles the Temple of Hercules Victor at the Forum Boarium.
-Similarly to the depiction of the Temple of Vesta, the Temple of Hercules Victor is rendered in a perspectival elevation, plan, and details (Figure 6).
-However, even though this gathering seems structured similarly to compendiums on ancient edifices such as Serlio’s Il terzo libro (1540), the presence of a sketch also found in Serlio’s Regole generali (1537), alongside the partial survival of the gathering, makes a claim as to the unique theme of this gathering difficult to ascertain.
+In contrast to the first gathering, the drawings in this booklet are organized around certain edifices.
+The Temple of Vesta at Tivoli is represented in elevation and plan.
+A separate sheet is dedicated to rendering details, including a window, cornice, and a column.
+A similar pattern is demonstrated for building drawings that resemble the Temple of Hercules Victor at the Forum Boarium.
+The Temple of Hercules Victor, like the Temple of Vesta, is rendered in a perspectival elevation, plan, and details (Figure 6).
+This gathering seems structured similarly to compendiums on ancient edifices such as Serlio’s Il terzo libro (1540), However the presence of a sketch also found in Serlio’s Regole generali (1537), alongside the partial survival of the gathering, does not suggest a unifying, clear theme for this gathering.

-As previously mentioned, the sketchbooks’ page enumeration suggests that there was at least one more booklet that is currently missing.
-The last extant fourth gathering consists of eight bifolia filled with an extraordinary selection of centralized plans of temples, baths, and baptisteria (Figure 7).
-Most of the sheets have a larger plan that occupies the upper portion of the page paired with a smaller plan placed in the folio’s lower portion.
-In contrast to the rest of the album, the fourth gathering’s plans are frugally annotated and seldomly identified.
-As mentioned, these distinctive plans are also found on two sheets at the Uffizi attributed to Baldassare’s son Giovanni Sallustio Peruzzi (Figure 8).
+The sketchbooks’ page enumeration suggests that there once existed at least one additional booklet that is currently missing.
+The extant fourth gathering consists of eight bifolia filled with an extraordinary selection of centralized plans of temples, baths, and baptisteria (Figure 7).
+Most of the sheets contain a larger plan which occupies the upper portion of the page, paired with a smaller plan placed in the folio’s lower portion.
+In contrast to the rest of the album, the fourth gathering’s plans are frugally annotated and rarely identified.
+These distinctive plan arrangements are also found on two sheets at the Uffizi attributed to Baldassare’s son Giovanni Sallustio Peruzzi (Figure 8).
 Remarkably, the plans on Sallustio’s sheets also match the pairing and arrangement of the plans in the Montreal Codex.

+The craftsmanship of a volume is telling of the book’s purpose because the mechanical operation of the book depends on its structure.
 The CCA notebook is unbound in its present state.
-However, there is evidence that the pages were attached at some point in the past.
-The Montreal codex’s string, thread structure, and looping, as described by Thea Burns, former chief conservator at the Weissman Preservation Center of Harvard University, raise the possibility that the Montreal sketchbook might have been bound similarly to the Mellon Codex in pasteboard covers (laminated sheets of paper) covered with vellum. as summarized by Margarita Fernández Gómez, the Codex Escurialensis was originally bound in tanned vellum covers on wood boards for durability.
+However, there is evidence that its pages were attached in the past.
+As described by Thea Burns, former chief conservator at the Weissman Preservation Center of Harvard University, the Montreal codex’s string, thread structure and looping indicate that the Montreal sketchbook might have been bound similarly to the Mellon Codex in pasteboard covers (laminated sheets of paper) covered with vellum.
+Other comparable codices of the Quattrocento possess bindings that reveal their usage.
+As summarized by Margarita Fernández Gómez, the Codex Escurialensis was originally bound in tanned vellum covers on wood boards for durability.
 Conversely, the Aspertini Codex was simply fastened in parchment to enable everyday handling, frequent transport, and upkeep.
-In stark difference to the Escurialensis and the Aspertini, the Barberini Codex is enclosed in stunning covers of parchment on wooden boards secured with metal buckles that reaffirm its exceptional status.
-In that sense, if the Montreal Codex was bound comparably to the Mellon, then it might be alleged that it was a working notebook (Figure 9).
+In stark contrast to the Escurialensis and the Aspertini, the Barberini Codex is enclosed in stunning covers of parchment on wooden boards secured with metal buckles that reaffirm its exceptional status.
+Since material evidence indicates the Montreal Codex was previously bound comparably to the Mellon Codex, it might be hypothesized that it was a working notebook (Figure 9).

 Green Fibers, Prick Intervals, and Bounding Lines